 A half-credit Problem Solving Seminar (Mathematics 149S) is offered each fall to help students develop creative strategies for solving challenging mathematical problems; admission is by consent of the instructor.
 Each year students are encouraged to participate in the Virginia Tech Mathematics Contest, the William Lowell Putnam Mathematics Competition, and the Mathematical Contest in Modeling.
-Duke Putnam teams placed first in the nation in 1993 and 1996, and second in 1990 and 1997.
-In 1999, the Duke Putnam team of Kevin Lacker, Carl Miller, and Melanie Wood was third in the nation.
-John Clyde, Michael Colsher, and Kevin Lacker ranked among the top ten in the entire competition.
-In 1998, 1999, and 2000, the Duke team in the Mathematical Contest in Modeling was ranked Outstanding; the team members in 2000 were Samuel Malone, Jeff Mermin, and Daniel Neill.
+Duke Putnam teams placed first in the nation in 1993, 1996 and 2000, second in 1990 and 1997 and third in 1999.
+In 2000, each of the Duke Putnam team members, Kevin Lacker, John Clyde, and Jonathan Curtis was ranked among the top fifteen in the entire competition.
+From 1998 to 2001, four years in a row, the Duke team in the Mathematical Contest in Modeling was ranked Outstanding; the team members in 2001 were Samuel Malone, Carl Miller and Daniel Neill.